 I remember when I was pregnant with my first child.
-I assumed breastfeeding would come easily and naturally and if I had read the title “Breastfeeding Essentials”, I would have thought, “What?!
+I assumed breastfeeding would come easily and naturally.
+If I had read the title “Breastfeeding Essentials”, I would have thought, “What?!
 You don’t need anything to breastfeed!”
 Well, after breastfeeding two babies, I can tell you that there sure are some products to make breastfeeding easier and more comfortable.
-This post is sponsored by Sucklebuckle and it contains an affiliate link.
-All opinions expressed are my own.
+Confused about which breastfeeding products to invest in?
+Don’t worry, this ultimate guide has got you covered.
+Learn how to choose the right breast pump, nipple cream, nursing bra, and other essential products based on your unique needs.
+Make informed decisions and enjoy a hassle-free breastfeeding journey.

-You need a good breastfeeding resource- it can be a breastfeeding book, a lactation consultant, an experienced friend (recent experience is best, you mom may have forgotten all things you want to know!), and/or other source of breastfeeding information to give you the low down on what to expect but also what to do you encounter breastfeeding problems.
+Before I get in to the breastfeeding essentials list, you need a good breastfeeding resource!
+It can be a breastfeeding book, a lactation consultant, an experienced friend (recent experience is best, you mom may have forgotten all things you want to know!), and/or other source of breastfeeding information to give you the low down on what to expect but also what to do you encounter breastfeeding problems.

-This one came as a complete shocker to me.
-No one told me books leak!
+This was the most shocking to me.
+What?!
+My breast will leak?
+I had no idea until my boobs started spraying milk!
 Yes, my nipples just starting spraying milk right through my shirt when my boobs got full until I got myself some handy dandy nursing pads!
 You can get reusable cloth nursing pads or disposable nursing pads with waterproof backing.
 I found cloth more comfortable to wear but at work I wore the waterproof backing kind to not take any chances!
+Breast pads work to absorb nipple moisture and prevents leakage through clothing.
+You will be super glad you have breast pads!
+If you choose disposable, I suggest Dr. Brown’s Disposable Breast Pads since they are biodegradable.
+Here is my Amazon affiliate link to Dr. Brown’s.

 Another must have!
 A nursing bra holds your nursing pad in place and unlatches to give easy access to one boob at a time.
 A total breastfeeding essential.
 However, you may not want to add this to your registry too soon.
 They suggest you measure for your correct nursing bra size no sooner than 3 weeks before your due date to ensure accurate sizing.